hogarthww-labs/nx-python/README.md

 nx serve <app-name>
 ```

+For flask and django, the main file is `manage.py`

 ### Testing your application

 The `test` command is going to execute all the test units inside your python app.
-You can add new test unit files if you want, but there are two requirements that you must meet:
+You can add new test unit files.

-- The filename must include the prefix `test`
-- Because we are using the native `unittest` python module to make our tests, you are going to create the tests based on this approach.
-More info here: [unittest](https://docs.python.org/3/library/unittest.html)

 To test your python app, execute the command:

 ```bash
 nx test <app-name>
 ```

+### Unittest

+If you are using the default native `unittest` python module to for tests:

+* The filename must include the prefix `test`

+See more info here: [unittest](https://docs.python.org/3/library/unittest.html)

 ## Contributing